lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 Such an addition is considered impractical for constrained devices, and thus out of scope for this document.

-Recommendations for GREASE in {{Section 4 of ?I-D.edm-protocol-greasing-02}}
+Recommendations for GREASE in {{Section 4 of ?I-D.iab-protocol-greasing}}
 also include varying other aspects of the protocol, such as varying sequences of elements.
 EDHOC has little known variability,